 History is conceived in the womb of an existing culture.
-Any history which emerges is a given temporal frame is largely defined by the objectives forces found in its geographic setting and its prevailing cultural orientation.
+Any history which emerges is a given temporal frame and largely defined by the objective forces found in its geographic setting and its prevailing cultural orientation.
 Since the geography and the peculiar topographic elements of a specific historical setting are relatively constant elements in the historical process, they exert profound impact on the people within a longer duration.
 Their very existence preceded the emergence of the inhabitants of the locality.
 For the reason, the people shaped their history by creative adaptation to the given environment of their respective geography.
 Geography does not only define the culture of the inhabitants but likewise plays the decisive role in the economic life of the people.

 In 1865 a Franciscan chronicler, Fray Felix de Huerta, the famous Franciscan chronicler of the second half of the nineteenth century, fixed the location of Tinambac: